kfarr/aframe-city-builder/README.md

 ## wishlist
 * O - highlight currently overlapping grid location
-* O - how to snap to grid for bases?
 * O - need to have grid coordinates x y z
 * O - separate right-hand and left-hand object selection: left-hand for "bases", right-hand for "objects"
 * O - add support for switching objects in right hand (ie from car to tree, etc.)